fyndiq/rules-engine/docs/all.md

 Evaluates multiple conditions and if all conditions are `True` the action is excuted

-Example
+- Example:

-We need to check if an object `obj` is not missing and of type `list`
+    - We need to check if an object `obj` is not missing and of type `list`

 ```python